 6.8 Meetings of the Board

 Meetings of the board of directors shall be open to the members of the Section.
 A closed executive session may be called by the board for just cause, but all voting must be in open session by open ballot.
-Special meetings of the board of directors may be called by or at the request of the executive committee, any four directors, or at the request of 20 percent of all of the voting members of the Section.
+Special meetings of the board of directors may be called by or at the request of the executive committee, any five directors, or at the request of 20 percent of all of the voting members of the Section.
 Any member of the Section may submit any resolution or item for discussion and vote at any of the board meetings.